tomogoma/micro-installer/README.md

 Install Directories

-The consul binary is installed into `/usr/local/bin/micro`
+The micro binary is installed into `/usr/local/bin/micro`

 A systemd service unit file is created at